Pipeworx vs Composio

 Use Pipeworx if

-- Your agent answers questions about companies, drugs, economics, or regulation
+- Your agent answers questions about companies, drugs, economics, markets, regulation, or science

-- You need authoritative primary-source data (SEC, FDA, FRED, EPA, USPTO, Census)
+- You need authoritative primary-source data (SEC, FDA, FRED, EPA, USPTO, Census, ATTOM, ClinicalTrials)

-- You want stable citation URIs in your agent's output
+- You want stable citation URIs in the agent's output so answers are auditable

 Connect Pipeworx in one line